Shopify/tapioca/manual/compiler_mixedinclassattributes.md

 ## MixedInClassAttributes

-`Tapioca::Compilers::Dsl::MixedInClassAttributes` generates RBI files for modules that dynamically use `class_attribute` on classes.
+`Tapioca::Dsl::Compilers::MixedInClassAttributes` generates RBI files for modules that dynamically use `class_attribute` on classes.

 For example, given the following concern